NatejSweet/jsServer/notes.md

 update where id=worldId (navitems) VALUES ([,,,])

 TO-DO:
-flip some buttons around
-reduce db requests for reload page, reload header, etc. impliment saving and renaming world resizing page while placing map markers breaks remove unnecessary db calls secure search queries adding a nav item is creating a page for itself and having a selectable value in the dropdown
+impliment saving and renaming world add ads resizing page while placing map markers breaks, some times, may not need fixed

+Saving
+add save button is not owner
+call save function
+add id to saved worlds
+when viewing if not owner, but public, and a saved world